traines-source/public-transport-statistics/README.md

 * id: autoincrement id
 * scheduled_time: time when arrival/departure was originally scheduled
 * projected_time: time when arrival/departure is currently projected based on delay.
 Null only when cancelled.
 When delay_minutes is s field is still set (then equal to scheduled_time)
 * delay_minutes: Null when no realtime data available or when cancelled.
-Realtime data usually gets deleted by the source system a few ure.
+Realtime data usually gets nulled by the source system a few minutes after actual arrival/departure.
 Negative when too early.
 * cancelled: Either this stop or the entire trip was cancelled.
 * sample_time: When this sample was taken, i.e. when the data contained in this row was current.
 * ttl_minutes: Difference between sample_time and projected_time.
 Positive when arrival/departure was in the future at sample time. past.